LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/UserDefinedTypes/Classes/const.md

 the const keyword can be used for a number of purposes throughout the declaration of a class.

+You
+may want to create a local const in a class to use inside constant expressions that will be evaluated at compile time.
+However, the meaning of const is different inside classes, so you must understand the options in order to create const data members of a class.

+You can also make an entire object const.
+But preserving the constness of an object is more complex.
+The compiler can ensure the constness of a built-in type but it cannot monitor the intricacies of a class.
+To guarantee the constness of a class object, the const member function is introduced: only a const member function may be called for a const object.

+The use of const inside a class means
+“This is constant for the lifetime of the object.”
+However, each different object may contain a different value for that constant.
+Thus, when you create an ordinary (non-static) const inside a class, you cannot give it an initial value.
+This initialization must occur in the constructor, of course, but in a special place in the constructor.
+Because a const must be initialized at the point it is created, inside the main body of the constructor the const must already be initialized.
+Otherwise you’re left with the choice of waiting until some point later in the constructor body, which means the const would be un-initialized for a while.
+Also, there would be nothing to keep you from changing the value of the const at various places in the constructor body.

+The constructor initializer list
+The special initialization point is called the constructor initializer list, and it was originally developed for use in inheritance (covered in Chapter 14).
+The constructor initializer list – which, as the name implies, occurs only in the definition of the constructor – is a list of “constructor calls” that occur after the function argument list and a8: Constants 375 colon, but before the opening brace of the constructor body.
+This is to remind you that the initialization in the list occurs before any of the main constructor code is executed.
+This is the place to put all const initializations.
+The proper form for const inside a class is shown here:
+//: C08:ConstInitialization.cpp
+// Initializing const in classes
+#include <iostream>
+using namespace std;
+class Fred {
+const int size;
+public:
+Fred(int sz);
+void print();
+};
+Fred::Fred(int sz) : size(sz) {}
+void Fred::print() { cout << size << endl; }
+int main() {
+Fred a(1), b(2), c(3);
+a.print(), b.print(), c.print();
+} ///:~
+The form of the constructor initializer list shown above is confusing at first because you’re not used to seeing a built-in type treated as if it has a constructor.

 ### const Member Variables
 You can mark member variables const by adding the keyword to the member’s type.
 The const member variables cannot be modified after their initialization.